M-FF-M/map-creator/README.md

 trying to create a hiking map of a reasonably-sized region results in files of about 1 GB.
 On the other hand, there is no way to influence the scale and neither a ruler nor a legend are part of the final map.

+## to do

+- Fix multipolygon rendering (apparently, ways are not always in the correct order)
+- Create external styling files
+- Add more JSDoc comments